pnp/blog/content/post/microsoft-365-pnp-weekly-episode-137-serge-tremblay-technologia.md

 Topics discussed in this session include: \
 \

--   So you want to be a cloud consultant in the \"cloudiverse\"?
+-   So you want to be a cloud consultant in the "cloudiverse"?
 Here are 3 tips.
 -   The importance of being end user focused.
 -   How stay up-to-date on the latest technology.